 Operating Activities.
 We rely primarily on cash flows from operations to provide working capital for current and future operations.
-Cash flows from operating activities were \$183.2 million in 2009, \$206.8 million in 2008, and \$138.6 million in 2007.
-Operating cash flows decreased from 2008 mainly due to a decline in effective dayrates and utilization for our Upstream and Downstream segments, which was partially offset by the growth of our Upstream fleet.
+Cash flows from operating activities were \$131.0 million in 2010, \$183.2 million in 2009, and \$206.8 million in 2008.
+Operating cash flows decreased from 2009 mainly due to a decline in effective dayrates and utilization for our Upstream and Downstream segments, which was partially offset by the growth of our Upstream fleet.
+Cash flows from operations for 2010 reflect full and partial-period contributions from eleven additional new generation OSVs and three MPSVs that were placed in service since January 1, 2009.
 Cash flows from operations for 2009 reflect full- and partial-period contributions from eight additional new generation OSVs and two MPSVs that were placed in service since January 1, 2008.
-The increase in operating cash flows from 2007 to 2008 was primarily the result of the growth of our operating fleet and an increase in effective dayrates in our Upstream segment.
 Our cash flows from operations for 2008 reflect a full-period contribution from the OSVs that were acquired in August 2007, three additional double-hulled newbuild tank barges that were placed in service during the second half of 2007 and early 2008 and four newbuild OSVs that were placed in service in 2008.
-Our cash flows from operations for 2007 reflects a full-year contribution from a tank barge that was returned to service during the fourth quarter of 2006, the partial-year contribution from two additional double-hulled newbuild tank barges that were placed in service during the second half of 2007 and the partial-year contribution from OSVs that were acquired in August 2007.
-Our cash flows from operations should continue to be favorably impacted in 2010 by the partial-year of revenue contribution from vessels placed in service on various dates throughout 2010 under our MPSV program and our fourth OSV newbuild program.

 Investing Activities.
-Net cash used in investing activities was \$263.1 million in 2009, \$487.3 million in 2008, and \$442.0 million in 2007.
-Cash utilized during 2009 primarily consisted of construction costs incurred for our ongoing newbuild and conversion programs, which were partially offset by approximately \$10.6 million in net cash proceeds from the sale of the three conventional OSVs, six single-hulled barges and one older, lower-horsepower tug.
-Cash utilized in 2008 primarily consisted of construction costs incurred for our ongoing newbuild and conversion programs, as well as acquisition costs for the HOS Achiever and the lease rights for an additional shore-base facility adjacent to HOS Port.
-These investing activities were partially offset by approximately \$17.8 million in net cash proceeds from the May 2008 sale of the Cape Scott and the August 2008 sale of the Cape Cod, Cape San Lucas and Cape Spencer, which were conventional OSVs purchased in the August 2007 Sea Mar Fleet acquisition.
-Cash utilized in 2007 primarily consisted of the Sea Mar Fleet acquisition from Nabors in August 2007 and construction costs incurred for our MPSV program, our fourth OSV newbuild program, and our second TTB newbuild program.
-These investing activities were partially offset by approximately \$5.9 million in net cash inflows from the April 2007 sale of the HOS Hotshot, our only fast supply vessel.
-As of December 31, 2009, the estimated construction costs remaining to be incurred under our MPSV program and fourth OSV program were approximately \$44.5 million, of which \$3.0 million and \$20.1 million, respectively, is expected to be incurred during the first guarter of 2010.
+Net cash used in investing activities was \$57.0 million in 2010, \$263.1 million in 2009, and \$487.3 million in 2008.
+Cash utilized during 2010 primarily consisted of construction costs incurred for our newbuild and conversion programs, which were partially offset by approximately \$4.7 million in aggregate net cash proceeds from the sale of two conventional OSVs, one older, lower-horsepower tug, two single-hulled barges, and other non-revenue generating equipment.
+Cash utilized during 2009 primarily consisted of construction costs incurred for our newbuild and conversion programs, which were partially offset by approximately \$10.6 million in net cash proceeds from the sale of three conventional OSVs, six single-hulled barges and one older, lower-horsepower tug.
+Cash utilized in 2008 primarily consisted of construction costs incurred for our newbuild and conversion programs, as well as acquisition costs for the HOS Achiever and the lease rights for an additional shore-base facility adjacent to HOS Port.
+These investing activities were partially offset by approximately \$17.8 million in net cash proceeds from the sale of four conventional OSVs.
+With the last remaining newbuild and converted vessels placed in service in 2010, our fourth OSV newbuild program and MPSV program have been completed.

 Financing Activities.
-Net cash provided by financing activities was \$110.6 million in 2009, \$127.1 million in 2008, and \$2.7 million in 2007.
-Net cash provided by financing activities for 2009 is primarily the result of approximately \$237.3 million in net proceeds in connection with a private placement of \$250.0 million in 8.000% senior notes offset by net payments on our revolving credit facility Net cash provided by financing activities for 2008 primarily resulted from the \$125.0 million in borrowings under our revolving credit facility and, to a lesser extent, the net proceeds attributed to common stock issued under employee benefit programs.
-Net cash provided by financing activities for 2007 resulted from the net proceeds from common stock issued under employee benefit programs.
+Net cash provided by financing activities was \$1.9 million in 2010, \$110.6 million in 2009, and \$127.1 million in 2008.
+Net cash provided by financing activities for 2010 primarily resulted from proceeds from common shares issued pursuant to our employee stock-based compensation plans.
+Net cash provided by financing activities for 2009 is primarily the result of approximately \$237.3 million in net proceeds in connection with a private placement of \$250.0 million in 8.000% senior notes offset by net payments on our revolving credit facility.
+Net cash provided by financing activities for 2008 primarily resulted from the \$125.0 million in borrowings under our revolving credit facility and, to a lesser extent, the net proceeds related to common stock issued under employee benefit programs.